Skip to the content.

 puppetc-server -p 8140 /etc/puppet

-# With PuppetDB enabled
+# With PuppetDB and custom CA directory

-puppetc-server -p 8140 -P /var/lib/puppetc/puppetdb.sqlite /etc/puppet
+puppetc-server -p 8140 -P /var/lib/puppetc/puppetdb.sqlite \

-# Compile catalog via API
+# Compile catalog via API (with mTLS)

-curl -X POST http://localhost:8140/puppet/v4/catalog \
+curl -X POST https://localhost:8140/puppet/v4/catalog \

 -H 'Content-Type: application/json' \